-Each course will consist of 6 weeknight classes and 3 Saturday morning field trips.
-All classes will be held at the the NEW Watershed Center for Environmental Advocacy, Science and Education in Hopewell.
-Field trips will take place at the Watershed Reserve and at other sites around New Jersey.
-Enrollment will be limited to 15 people per class to ensure that field trips will not be disruptive, so be sure to enroll now!
+Taught by faculty from local colleges and universities, the Language of Nature series of courses will give you that knowledge.
+Each course consists of 6 weeknight classes and 3 Saturday morning field trips.
+All classes are held at Watershed Center in Hopewell Township.
+Field trips take place on the Watershed Reserve and at other natural sites around New Jersey.
+Enrollment is limited to 15 people per course.

-There will be no tests, papers, or projects.
+There are no tests, papers, or projects.
 All that is required is interest and attendance.
 Students who complete four courses will earn a Citizen Naturalist certificate from the Watershed Association and a Watershed fleece vest.